Skip to main content

 How does it work?

-In the data product platform, you will work with the DataOps data pipelines, jobs, orchestrators, SOLE, and MATE.
+In the data product platform, you will work with the DataOps pipelines, jobs, orchestrators, SOLE, and MATE.

 1. Start DevReady, our browser-based development environment.

-In your Snowflake account, you can use an image registry and compute pool to run containerized apps.
+You use the image registry and compute pool within your Snowflake account to run containerized apps.
 Once deployed and running, containers expose services, service functions, or jobs.

 1. Upload your application images to the registry in your Snowflake account.